Effective mass: 10/11g

 The details of how the engineers achieved such finesse can be widely read elsewhere around the web, however we simply couldn't mention the Series V without touching on it's performance capabilities.

 Instead of being made from multiple parts, the Series-V Tonearm is a one-piece die-casting in magnesium alloy comprising the shell, tube and balance weight cantilever.
 This construction is 36% lighter and only 25% less stiff than commonly used aluminium, yet a magnesium arm of the same mass could be as much as 25% stiffer.
-Magnesium also has a high self damping factor to damp the tube's high frequency resonance.
+Magnesium also has a high self-damping factor to dampen the tube's high-frequency resonance.

 Finished in satin black enamel, with accents of black chrome and details in bright chrome and polished stainless steel.

 Structurally, aesthetically and materially speaking, tonearms don't come much more advanced than the Series V-GPD

 - Unique one-piece pressure die-cast tonearm utilising the advantages of magnesium